 Read the reviews before buying

-eBay has a function that enables you to see all of the reviews, which contains basic details about the seller’s review scores.
+eBay has a function that lets you see all the reviews, which contains basic details about the seller’s review scores.

-The Recent Response Rating tab displays a rundown of the seller’s good, neutral, and unfavorable responses from the previous year.
+The Recent Response Rating tab shows the seller’s good, neutral, and unfavorable responses from the previous year.
 Many of these ratings would be favorable for a reputable vendor.
-If a vendor has a higher number of negative ratings, it’s best not to buy from them.
+However, if a vendor has more negative ratings, it’s best not to buy from them.

 For additional detail on the vendor, please read some of the seller’s reviews, which gives you a better sense of the seller’s operations and how they treat their customers.